New TBx Director Luke Diamond

 The ACAA currently includes these member choruses:

-Arizona Repertory Singers, an auditioned ensemble of 45 singers established in 1984, led by new music director Elliott Jones.
+Arizona Repertory Singers, an auditioned ensemble of 45 singers established in 1984, led by music director Ryan Phillips.

 Camerata Sonora is a vocal chamber ensemble that varies in size from 12 to 20 musicians.
 Our members are a mix of highly-trained, semi-professional musicians, and talented, dedicated amateurs with little formal music training.
 Camerata Sonora brings little known, rarely heard music to life through immersive, imaginative performances that tell a story.